publicdocs/uscode/assets/md/titles/usc14/us/usc/t14/ptI/ch9/m__us_usc_t14_s200.md

  __Applicability of Sexual Assault Prevention and Response and Related Military Justice Enhancements to Coast Guard Academy__

 [Pub.
 L. 113–291, div.
-A, title V, § 552(b)][/us/pl/113/291/s552/b], Dec.
+A, title V][/us/pl/113/291/dA/tV], § 552(b), Dec.
 19, 2014, [128 Stat.
 3377][/us/stat/128/3377], provided that:

 > “The Secretary of the Department in which the Coast Guard is operating shall ensure that the provisions of title XVII of the National Defense Authorization Act for Fiscal Year 2014 ([Public Law 113–66][/us/pl/113/66]; [127 Stat.
-950][/us/stat/127/950]) \[see Tables for classification\], including amendments made by that title, and the provisions of subtitle D \[§[§ 531–547 of title V of div.
-A of Pub.
-L. 113–291][/us/pl/113/291/s531–547]; see Tables for classification\], including amendments made by such subtitle, apply to the Coast Guard Academy.”
+950][/us/stat/127/950]) \[see Tables for classification\], including amendments made by that title, and the provisions of subtitle D \[§§ 531–547 of title V of div.
+A of [Pub.
+L. 113–291][/us/pl/113/291]; see Tables for classification\], including amendments made by such subtitle, apply to the Coast Guard Academy.”

 ----------